clinia/react-vision/doc/connectors/README.md

 # Features

 - Facilitates the interactions between custom React components and Clinia's client.
-- Gives acces to properties and functions as React hooks.
+- Gives access to properties and functions as React hooks.

 # Getting Started